WAKY-FM

-WAKY-FM (103.5 MHz) is a commercial radio station licensed to Radcliff, Kentucky, and serving the Louisville metropolitan area.
-It airs a classic hits format and is owned by Wakyana LLC.
+WAKY-FM (103.5 MHz) is a commercial radio station licensed to Radcliff, Kentucky, United States, and serving the Louisville metropolitan area.
+It airs an oldies format and is owned by Wakyana LLC.
 It carries University of Kentucky Wildcasts football and basketball.
-The studios are on Ring Road in Elizabethtown.
+The studios are located on Ring Road in Elizabethtown.

-WAKY-FM is a Class C3 station.
-It has an effective radiated power (ERP) of 3,500 watts.
-The transmitter is off Collings Hill Road in Lebanon Junction.
-The signal is concentrated on the suburbs south of Louisville.
-Programming is simulcast on WAKY 620 AM and on three FM translators at 100.1, 104.5 and 106.3 MHz around the Louisville area.
+WAKY-FM's transmitter is sited off Collings Hill Road in Lebanon Junction, with its signal concentrated on the suburbs south of Louisville.
+Programming is simulcast on WAKY (620 AM) and on three FM translators at 100.1, 104.5 and 106.3 MHz around the Louisville area.